srl-wim/srl-ndk-git/README.md

 ## Open items

 * action: should be an atomic command without commit stay
-* CommitMessage, PRmesaage, etc -> how to handle this better versus hard coding
+* CommitMessage, PRmessage, etc -> how to handle this better versus hard coding
 * yang: space in the name
 * yang: store token in hash form
+* Enabling this through a proxy

+## Ongoing
+* to be tested: network-instance

+## To be discussed
 * We use the startup file as source
 * Why is ygot not generating the struct so we can marshal the data
-* Enabling this through a proxy

-## Ongoing
-* Telemetry
-* yang: make namespace variable -> now it is fixed to mgmt